JuniorMiksza8/clean-node-template/README.md

   # Description
-    Clean Typescript API made with NodeJS and Express
+    Clean Typescript API made with NodeJS,Express and Prisma

   # Features
     - Tested with JEST